pspdev/psptoolchain/readme.txt

   autoconf, automake, bison, flex, gcc, libusb-dev, make, ncurses, patch, readline, subversion, texinfo, wget, mpc, gmp, libelf, mpfr

- 2) Add the following to your login script:
+ 2) Set the PSPDEV and PATH environmental variables:

   export PSPDEV=/usr/local/pspdev
   export PATH=$PATH:$PSPDEV/bin

+  The PSPDEV variable is the directory the toolchain will be installed to, change this if you wish.
+If possible the toolchain script will automatically add these variables to your systems login scripts, otherwise you will need to manually add these variables.

  3) Run the toolchain script: